elyra-ai/elyra/docs/dev/pipelines.md

 ### Registering new pipeline processor

-New processors, that properly implement the **Pipeline Processor** service definition can be discovered by the runtime using **entry_points** defined in the **setup.py** file (either from Elyra or in the package where the processor is being packaged):
+New processors that properly implement the **Pipeline Processor** service definition can be discovered by the runtime using **entry_points** defined in the **setup.py** file (either from Elyra or in the package where the processor is located):

 ```python
     entry_points={